Are you interested in obtaining a leadership position or perhaps improving your existing leadership skills?

 After we identified the key KSA for SWE leaders, we wanted an assessment tool that our members could use to measure their individual proficiency levels for each of the five leadership categories.
 As a result, SWE members now have the opportunity to self-evaluate using the leadership competency assessment to receive a score and corresponding proficiency level for each section.

 Use the assessment to identify your score and proficiency level for your communication, self-management and development, business knowledge acumen, coaching, mentoring, and sponsorship, and leadership abilities.

 While having a competency model and assessment is important to leadership development, having access to appropriate leadership PD opportunities to improve your proficiencies is equally important.
 Refer to SWE’s Advance Learning Center for a variety of PD including various Webinars, eLearning, professional coaching services, or listening to SWE’s podcast Diverse, now also available in iTunes and Sound cloud.

-If you would like to participate in additional pilot testing, please contact Valerie Bland, SWE's Manager of Instructional Design.
+If you would like to participate in additional pilot testing, please contact Valerie Bland, SWE Senior Manager Professional Programs.